Leonard Stanley

 Originally a Saxon village, a priory dedicated to St. Leonard was founded in c.1130.
 As the village grew, Leonard Stanley developed into a busy weaving and agricultural centre with inns, a marketplace, and two annual fairs.
 Whilst agricultural usage continues, in recent years the village has become a dormitory village for the nearby towns and cities.
-The last village shop and post office closed in the early 2000s.
+The last village shop and post office was not closed in the early 2000s.

-Local Geography
+Geography

 The underlying geology of the area is blue lias that was laid down during the Jurassic and Triassic periods.